breatheco-de/content/src/content/how-to/pandas-data-cleaning.md

 The [dropna](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.dropna.html) function deletes all the rows of a column containing `None` values and the [reset_index](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.reset_index.html) function with the `drop=True` parameter reset the index of the rows and delete the old ones.

 Now we have a perfectly clean and consistent dataset to start working with.
-This was a simple litter example of how to clean the data of a dataset.
+This was a simple example of how to clean the data of a dataset.

 ## Conclusion